noahmasoud/dev-site/README.md

-i will be creating a personal website using tools from react
+i will be creating a personal website to showcase my resume and for fun (: